 \section{Abstract}

-The in-plane anomalous Hall effect (IPAHE) with planar Hall current and magnetization/magnetic fields in various quantum materials has received increasing attentions.
-Most of current efforts are devoted to the intrinsic part due to the Berry curvature of electronic bands, however, how the disorder scatterings affect the extrinsic part (skew scattering and side jump) still remains largely elusive.
-Here we theoretically investigated the three universal classes of disorder scatterings (scalar, spin-conserving and spin-flipping) on the IPAHE based on the prototypical two-dimensional massive Dirac fermion model with warping term under generic Zeeman fields.
-We find the different disorder scatterings result in distinct dependence of the anomalous Hall conductivity on disorder strength and recover previous known results in some limits.
-Remarkably, the spin-flipping scattering could give rise to nontrivial contributions featuring sinusoidal oscillation with periods of $\pi$ and $2\pi$ to the extrinsic part, in contrast to the standard two-dimensional massive Dirac fermions.
-Our work unveils the rich features of anomalous transport in planar Hall geometry in the presence of disorder scatterings and provides some useful insights into the magnetotransport phenomena.
+The in-plane anomalous Hall effect (IPAHE) with planar Hall current and magnetization/magnetic fields in various quantum materials has received increasing attention.
+Most of the current efforts are devoted to the intrinsic part due to the Berry curvature of electronic bands, however, how disorder scattering affects the extrinsic part (the skew scattering and side jump) remains largely elusive.
+Here we theoretically investigate the three universal classes of disorder scattering (scalar, spin-conserving, and spin-flipping) for the IPAHE, based on the prototypical two-dimensional massive Dirac fermion model with warping term under generic Zeeman fields.
+We find that the different disorder scattering results in a distinct dependence of the anomalous Hall conductivity on disorder strength, and we recover previously known results within some limits.
+Remarkably, the spin-flipping scattering could give rise to nontrivial contributions featuring sinusoidal oscillations with periods of \textgreek{π} and 2\textgreek{π} to the extrinsic part, in contrast to the standard two-dimensional massive Dirac fermions.
+Our work unveils the rich features of anomalous transport in planar Hall geometry in the presence of disorder scattering and provides some useful insights into the magnetotransport phenomena.